fplll/fplll/README.md

 <a name="LLL82">[LLL82]</a> A. K. Lenstra, H. W. Lenstra, Jr. and L. Lovasz.
 Factoring polynomials with rational coefficients.
 Math.
 Ann., 261: 515–534 (1982)

 <a name="MSV09">[MSV09]</a> I. Morel, D. Stehle and G. Villard.
 H-LLL: using Householder inside LLL.
 ISSAC 2009: 271-278

-<a name="MV10">[MV10]</a> D. Micciancio and P. Voulgaris.
-Faster Exponential Time Algorithms for the Shortest Vector Problem.
-SODA 2010: 1468-1480

 <a name="MW16">[MW16]</a> D. Micciancio and M. Walter.
 Practical, Predictable Lattice Basis Reduction.
 EUROCRYPT 2016: 820-849